-Would you like to find out more about loft and roof windows (also known as a skylights)?
-How much they cost and the different types available?
+Would you like to find out more about loft and roof windows (also known as skylights)?
+How much do they cost and what are the different types available?
 Or would you like to know which types of VELUX windows we install and what their features are?
 If the answer’s yes then this guide is more definitely made for you!

 Who is this guide for?

 - Anyone who is curious about loft and roof windows and would like to get the full lowdown.
 We love roof windows! 😊

 - If you’re shopping around for options and would like to know how we do things

 - Maybe you’re into DIY and think you can take on a roof window install job?
 Seriously, we wouldn’t advise it.
 We feel strongly that this is a job to leave to the professionals.
 If you’d like to know why read on.